January 13, 2023 8 min read

 • Synthetic: Avoid using any bedding made of synthetic or a blend of synthetic materials.
 Most of this bedding has been treated with chemicals that could cause harm to your health and may also cause skin irritation.

 • Cotton: This soft, breathable material is one of the most common and most popular choices for clothing, furniture, bedding, and more.
+But is cotton hypoallergenic?
 While cotton is naturally hypoallergenic, the use of dyes and chemicals can reduce its hypoallergenic properties.
 If you’re planning to use cotton bed sheets and other bed linens, stick to organic cotton.
 Organic textiles are sourced, harvested, and made without the use of any synthetic materials or chemicals to prevent or at least reduce the chances of allergic reactions and irritation.

 How to Create an Allergy-Proof Bedroom